 A feature of the Board of Directors campaign is the option for candidates to personalize their campaign by providing a video message to voters.
 This innovation is an attempt to provide voters with an opportunity to be better informed about each of the candidates, especially those who they may not have met in person.
 Videos are to be produced by the candidates and posted on YouTube.
 The link information should be included in the candidate biography.
 The suggested format is 3-5 minutes in which the candidate introduces him or herself and outlines one or more primary goals of his or her participation on the Board.
 The content of the videos should be PG rated, keeping in mind that we have voting members of all ages.
 Provision of the video is, of course, optional.

 Submitting Your Board Candidacy

 If you are interested in running for a position on the PDGA Board of Directors, download and complete a Candidate Biography Questionnaire.
 This form may also be requested by contacting the PDGA office at (706) 261-6342.
-The completed form must be returned to the office along with a candidate statement no later than June 8, 2018 for Board Candidates.
+The completed form must be returned to the office along with a candidate statement no later than May 30, 2019 for Board Candidates.
 Completed documents can be sent to [email protected].

 State and Provincial Coordinators